-- A roof fall in an intersection of an underground coal mine followed an inrush of water through the roadways and already fractured roof strata.

-A 25m long section of rib slumped in an

-- underground coal mine roadway
+- A roof fall in an intersection of an underground coal mine followed an inrush of water through the roadways and already fractured roof strata. - A 25m long section of rib slumped in an underground coal mine roadway. - () The number in brackets next to each category heading is the total number of accidents and incidents reported for that category.

-- About 300kg of rock fell from the back of a drive where a cablebolting rig had been working.
-Four tonnes of rock fell from the back of an intersection.
+- About 300kg of rock fell from the back of a drive where a cablebolting rig had been working. - Four tonnes of rock fell from the back of an intersection.

-- Mechanical (15)
+Mechanical (15)

-While coupling a new rod on the drill string of a UDR 1000 surface drill rig the drilller's offsider used his right foot to align the rods.
-The jaw clamp closed on his foot injuring his toes.

-An Omega 16 tonne fortifit was removing a stack of poly pipe from a semi trailer when the forklift over balanced lifting the rear steer wheels off the ground.
-The stack of pipes fell off the forks and the rear wheels fell back to the ground.

-A supervisor and two filters were about to commence chassis repairs on a Cat 773 water truck when the position 5 tyre ruptured.
-The three workers were struck by dirt thrown up by the resultant air blast.

-A catastrophic tyre failure occurred on the trailer of a Cat 777 bottom dump truck while the operator was checking the pressures of the tyres on the other side of the truck.

-The inner wall of the position 6 tyre on a Cat 789 dump truck ruptured while the truck was parked up during a crib break.
-A piece of rubber from the tyre was thrown 15m from the failure point.

-The position 5 tyre on a Komatsu HD1500 dump truck started to smoke and caught alight while it was being monitored for a possible tread separation.
-An exclusion zone was established and the fire monitored from a safe distance.

-A worker was hammering a steel sleeve into a housing when a steel spiller flew from the hammer and lodged in his forearm.
+- While coupling a new rod on the drill string of a UDR 1000 surface drill rig the drilller's offsider used his right foot to align the rods.
+The jaw clamp closed on his foot injuring his toes. - An Omega 16 tonne forklift was removing a stack of poly pipe from a semi trailer when the forklift over balanced lifting the rear steer wheels off the ground.
+The stack of pipes fell off the forks and the rear wheels fell back to the ground. - A supervisor and two fitters were about to commence chassis repairs on a Cat 773 water truck when the position 5 tyre ruptured.
+The three workers were struck by dirt thrown up by the resultant air blast. - A catastrophic tyre failure occurred on the trailer of a Cat 777 bottom dump truck while the operator was checking the pressures of the tyres on the other side of the truck. - The inner wall of the position 6 tyre on a Cat 789 dump truck ruptured while the truck was parked up during a crib break.
+A piece of rubber from the tyre was thrown 15m from the failure point. - The position 5 tyre on a Komatsu HD1500 dump truck started to smoke and caught alight while it was being monitored for a possible tread separation.
+An exclusion zone was established and the fire monitored from a safe distance. - A worker was hammering a steel sleeve into a housing when a steel splinter flew from the hammer and lodged in his forearm.